 - Popular Lake Activities: Sailing, fishing

 Enjoy the clear, glistening waters of the largest lake in New Hampshire!
 Boaters can enjoy all sorts of recreational activities on the expansive Lake Winnipesaukee.
 Launch your own boat at one of the many marinas or take a guided sunset cruise.
 The large size of the lake creates a great wake for those water skiing and wakeboarding.
+Visit Ellacoya State Park in Gilford to go camping, canoeing, or sunbathe on the sandy beach.
 There are also quieter areas if you’re looking to take a scenic kayak ride or try paddleboarding.
 Many nearby towns offer different experiences based on your interests.
 Weirs Beach is a popular destination for family fun.
-There’s everything from arcade games to go-kart rides on shore.
+There’s everything from arcade games to go-kart rides on dry land.
 If you’re looking for a drink where you can keep your toes in the sand, visit the Town Docks in Meredith.

 What are you waiting for?
 Start planning your next U.S. boating vacation today!
 Prefer fishing to boating?
 If you’re a novice or master angler, check out our guide to the best fishing lakes in the U.S.!

 Need to store a boat during the off-season?
 Extra Space Storage has the secure vehicle storage options you need for your boat.
 Find boat storage near you!